 The horses here are a hardy mix of Arabian crosses.
 They are safe, well mannered and are very lively when needed but also happy to plod along with less experienced riders.
 The saddles provided are comfortable trail riding saddles and soft bits are used on all the horses.
 Guests can assist with grooming and tacking up their horse but help is available to do this.

-It’s important to spend the evenings in comfortable accommodation after long days in the saddle.
-You will stay each night in a variety of accomodation including beach houses, guest houses, beach hostels, a luxury campsite and a quaint farm cottage.
-Accommodation is in twin or double rooms with private bathrooms, on some nights there may be single rooms available but this is not guaranteed and depends on availability.
-All the accommodation is either on the beach or very close to it and many of the rooms have sea views.
-The first nights accommodation has a swimming pool for those who want to take a refreshing dip after the days ride.
-The tents during the 3 camping nights are quite private but close together each with two comfortable beds in.
+Guests will stay in a variety of accomodation including beach houses, guest houses, beach hostels, a luxury campsite and a quaint farm cottage.
+Accommodation is in twin or double rooms with private bathrooms.
+On some nights there may be single rooms available, but this is not guaranteed and depends on availability.
+All the accommodation is either on the beach, or very close to it, and many of the rooms have sea views.
+The first night's accommodation has a swimming pool for those who want to take a refreshing dip after the days ride.
+The tents during the 3 camping nights are quite private, but close together, each with two comfortable beds.
 The bathrooms are rustic but comfortable with hot water, flush toilets, a bath and a shower.

-You'll be able to enjoy homecooked or restaurant meals while on this trail.
-Breakfast is usually served around 8am, lunch is usually a packed lunch or picnic around 12.30 and dinner is normally around 6.30pm.
-You can expect a varied menu which could be a barbecue with salads, pizza at a local restauran or a speciality potato bake followed by a home-made carrot cake for dessert.
+Enjoy homecooked or restaurant meals while on this trail.
+Breakfast is usually served around 8am, lunch is usually a packed lunch or picnic at around 12.30, and dinner is normally around 6.30pm.
+Expect a varied menu which could be a barbecue with salads, pizza at a local restaurant, or a speciality potato bake followed by a home-made carrot cake for dessert.

 Vegetarian or other dietary requirements can be accommodated with advanced notice.
 Please contact Unicorn Trails with requests.